 Byomkesh’s lack of self-adulation, non-elitist demeanour and love for simple living, set him apart from any other detective, we had known earlier.

 He was the quintessential guy next door, who wore simple clothes, lived in a rented apartment at Harrison Road, Kolkata (now called M.G Road) and loved drinking “Chai” (tea) especially when he had his thinking cap on.
-The man refused to be recognized as a detective and called himself “Satyanveshi” or the “Truth-Seeker” as he was more interested in the truth, than the law.
+The man refused to be recognized as a detective and called himself “Satyanveshi” (truth seeker) as he was more interested in the truth than the law.
 Hence, many a times, he would use unconventional methods (not always playing by the rule book) to get to the truth.
 He also had his own flaws and vulnerabilities.

 Perhaps, it is this characterization which made Byomkesh both relatable and aspirational to the young Indian audience of the 90s.
 Hence, we all wanted to be as intelligent and street-smart as “Byomkesh Bakshi”.

 With this context, if you now start analysing director Basu Chatterjee’s version of “Byomkesh Bakshi”, things slowly start to make sense.
-His strategy, it seems was to stick to the original text of Sharadindu.
-Thus, he does not waste time on unnecessary nuance and presented the story, as it was written.
+His strategy, it seems, was to stick to the original text of Sharadindu.
+Thus, he does not waste time on unnecessary nuance and presented the story as it was written.
 This explains the use of non-actors to play the roles of inconsequential side actors.
-But for him to have taken that risk, he must have had full conviction in the power of these stories, written by Sharadindu.
+But for him to have taken that risk, he must have had enormous faith in the power of these stories written by Sharadindu.
 And, the strategy worked!

 In many ways that is the beauty of storytelling isn’t it?
 There is no single ordained way of telling a story.
 Each to his own and you never know what might work?

 Another interesting fact, worth highlighting, is the casting of the lead actors.
-At the time when the serial was released in 1993, the lead actors Rajit Kapoor (Byomkesh) and S. K. Raina (Ajit) were unknown faces to the larger Indian audience.
-Although, Rajit Kapoor is now a famous film and theatre actor, he was a fresh face in 1993, despite having acted in “Suraj Ka Sathvan Ghoda” directed by Shyam Benegal, which was considered an artsy film at that time.
+At the time when the serial was released in 1993—the lead actors Rajit Kapoor (Byomkesh) and S. K. Raina (Ajit) were unknown faces to the larger Indian audience.
+Although, Rajit Kapoor is now a renowned film and theatre actor, he was a fresh face in 1993, despite having acted in “Suraj Ka Sathvan Ghoda” directed by Shyam Benegal, considered an artsy film at that time.

 This casting worked brilliantly because for a Pan India audience there was no reference point.
 In other words, they had no expectations.